microcode/canary/README.md

 How does it work
 ----------------

-This module launches a native thread that expects the JavaScript event loop to send a ping from time to time.
+This module launches a native thread that expects the JavaScript event loop to send a ping at regular intervals.
 If the event loop gets too busy to do this for a substantial period of time, the watchdog will consider the application deadlocked.

 Currently the watchdog can then kill the application, or just store that a deadlock occured and return this when stopping the watchdog.